Erin Wildermuth, Founder and Executive Director

-Walters Chin is a twenty-five year old student at Buea University who has been working with YAN since 2009.
+Walters Chin is a student at Buea University who has been working with YAN since 2009.
 Walters coordinates all program logistics, runs orientation, and is available to YAN fellows throughout the year.

 Clara Rowe, Youth Advocacy Network Fellow 2012-2013